KtianG/pygame-boids-simulation/README.md

 - **Flock Class**: Manages a collection of boids, applies flocking behavior rules (separation, alignment, cohesion), and updates their positions and velocities.

 - **Main Script (`main.py`)**: Initializes Pygame, creates two flocks of boids with different colors, and runs the game loop.
-It handles user input, updates the boids, and renders them to the screen.
+It updates the boids, and renders them to the screen.

 ## Configuration